MicrosoftDocs/xamarin-docs/docs/essentials/share.md

 ![Pre-release API](~/media/shared/preview.png)

-The usage of share multiple files" differs from the single file only in the ability of sending several files at once
+The usage of share multiple files differs from the single file only in the ability of sending several files at once

 ```csharp
 var file1 = Path.Combine(FileSystem.CacheDirectory, "Attachment1.txt");